DIY Halloween Doormat: Choosing a Sealant for a Door Mat That Lasts

 Spidey seems to be a popular choice for preschool superhero lovers.
 Luke, my three year old, insisted on being Spider-Man for Halloween last year (along with 9 other boys in his preschool class).

-I lucked out and found a reasonably priced, high quality Spider-Man costume that fit him perfectly (I ordered an XS and he weighed about 40 pounds).
+I lucked out and found a reasonably sized priced, high quality Spider-Man costume that fit him perfectly (I ordered an XS and he weighed about 40 pounds). *2024 edit: unfortunately, they stopped making this one and now all of the spider-man costumes have built in six packs 😂

 Amongst all of the Spider-Mans on Halloween night (and there were a lot of them), his costume seemed to be the most comfortable and durable.